Jashwanth5558/Hemo-Tech/README.md

-# Hemo-Tech

-Blood Group Detection System Using Image processing and deep learning.
+HEMO TECH - Blood Group Detection System Using Image Procssing and deep learning.

-#Abstract
+ABSTRACT

 Blood group identification is an essential part of medical diagnostics and transfusion treatment procedures.
 Our novel approach to blood type detection is presented in this work using deep learning and image processing techniques.
 Orientated FAST, rotated BRIEF (ORB), and scale-invariant feature transform (SIFT) algorithms are used in our method for feature extraction, while convolutional neural networks (CNNs) are used for blood group photo classification.
 The image processing pipeline optimizes contrast and minimizes noise in blood group photos using SIFT and ORB before extracting discriminative features.
 Then, utilizing these traits, a CNN model is trained to precisely categorize blood types.
 As the CNN model is designed to recognize and comprehend the unique patterns associated with different blood types, it might offer dependable and strong prediction.
 Using extensive trials on a variety of blood group imaging datasets, we evaluate our method.
 The results demonstrate the effectiveness of our method for identifying blood types, with outstanding classification accuracy and resistance to variations in image quality.
 Our recommended approach could make blood group identification in medical settings easier and allow for rapid, automated blood sample analysis.
 Additionally, merging deep learning with feature extraction techniques enhances the effectiveness and precision of blood type prediction, hence improving transfusion management and patient care.